 10. Income differentials are growing in almost every country in the world today.
 This is a fact and a trend, and if we point to it here the goal is imply to be sure that we are identifying the landscape within which this project intends to work its way .

-11. Low levels of equity are associated with life chances based on inherited wealth, various forms of social exclusion and the resulting poor access to basic services and intergenerational poverty resulting in a negative effect on growth, financial instability, crime and increasing political instability
+11. Low levels of equity are associated with life chances based on inherited wealth, various forms of social exclusion, geography and the resulting poor access to basic services and intergenerational poverty resulting in a negative effect on growth, financial instability, crime and increasing political instability

 13. This can lead to conflict, both open and more or less subterranean.
 More or less violent.
 More or less revolutionary .